BIOP/multiomics-image-analysis/readme.md

 # Multiomics image analysis

-This repository hosted the scripts described and used in the [Open Source Multi-Omics Analysis Workflow for Comet Images protocol](https://go.epfl.ch/multiomics-image-analysis)
+This repository hosted the scripts described and used in the [Open Source MultiOmics Analysis Workflow for Comet Images protocol](https://go.epfl.ch/multiomics-image-analysis)

 Please follow the instructions given in this protocol, and in the scripts header, before using them.